 Joseph is remembered by his MCC colleagues as being someone who lived simply and modestly and gave sacrificially.
 His deep sense of compassion led him to be a tireless advocate for those who were marginalized or left out in church and society.
 MCC Moderator Nancy Wilson recalls that he also had an “outrageous edge.”
 As she recounts: “At one early MCC General Conference, when we were ‘majoring in the minors” and people wanted to talk about how many stripes were on what collars, and dress codes, he made fun of us all by wearing an outlandish Afro wig all during the business meetings, at which he was a frequent speaker.
 Every time he would go to the mike for a serious matter, everyone dissolved into laughter.”

 (This biographical statement written by Mark Bowman from information provided by Joseph's sister Lovedy Brydon, as well as by MCC colleagues Roy Birchard, Freda Smith, Nancy Wilson and Frank Zerilli.
 Information on Gilbert in Providence came from "Coming Out in Providence" by Hubert Kennedy, Peremptory Publications, San Francisco, 2002.)

 Biography Date: March, 2008

 Joseph Gilbert served as the interim coordinator of a steering committee to plan a Pacific Inter-Mountain Conference of Gay Persons in April 1973.
-This late 1972 letter from Gilbert was found among Paul Mariah’s collection of papers and submitted to LGBTQ-RAN by Leanne Ehler.
+This late 1972 letter from Gilbert was found among Paul Mariah’s collection of papers (now in the Buffalo University Archives) and submitted to LGBTQ-RAN by Leanne Ehler.